Bilevel MCTS for Amortized O(1) Node Selection in Classical Planning: Introduction

 Finally, to match the state of the art performance, we combine UCB1-Normal2 MAB, \emph{novelty metric} \citep{lipovetzky2017bfws}, \emph{alternation queue} \citep{RogerH10}, and \emph{boosted preferred operators} \citep{RichterH2009} based on LAMA's configuration \citep{richter2011lama}.
 The resulting configuration named \textbf{\coolname} outperformed LAMA, SM-Type-LAMA \cite{kuroiwa2022biased}, and more recent advanced planners such as NOLAN \cite{correa2025nolan}, DecStar \cite{gnad2018decstar}, and ApxNovelty \cite{singh2021approximate}.

 This paper is organized in a way that alternates between progressively introducing improvements to the base algorithm and then performing a small experiment.
 All experiments are conducted on a compute cluster with Intel(R) Xeon(R) 6258R CPUs @ 2.70GHz in the Agile setting, i.e., under a 5-minute time limit and the 8GB memory limit (including the PDDL-to-SAS+ translation/grounding time), and with unit-cost conversion.
 Each algorithm is implemented in Fast Downward \cite[FD]{Helmert2006} unless otherwise noted, and is evaluated on benchmark instances in IPC2018 and IPC2023.
 Randomized algorithms are evaluated with 5 seeds.
+Our code is going to be published in \url{github.com/guicho271828/downward-mcts}.